-Areas of interest related to the above include theories of world literature, ecological literature, the environmental humanities, philosophy of science, postcolonial studies and critical theory.
+Areas of interest related to the above include modern and contemporary world literature, postcolonial literature and theory, peripheral modernisms and continental philosophy.

-I am a member of the Association for the Study of Literature and Environment and the Postcolonial Studies Association (UK).
+I am a member of the Postcolonial Studies Association (UK).

 MA University of London.